How to Add or Remove Widgets on Windows 11 Taskbar

 Personalization and Board Management

 You can also customize your news feed.
 Click your profile icon in the board, then select Personalize your interests.
-This opens a browser window where you can pick topics you like.
-What happens when you do this?
+This opens a browser window so you can pick the topics you like.
 Your feed updates to show more relevant news and fewer stories you do not care about.

 If you prefer a cleaner look, you can hide the icon.
 Here is how to turn off Windows 11 taskbar widgets.